Updated on 2026-01-29 GMT+08:00

 String

-**Parameter description**: type of the target.
+Parameter description: target type of a policy.

 Value: device, product, and app (the entire resource space).